Bus workers in South Wales are staging a four-day strike after a new pay offer was rejected.

 Alan McCarthy, Unite's regional co-ordinating officer, said: "Communities across South Wales will now face bus chaos, but their anger should be directed at profiteering bus bosses who are seeking to short-change our members."

-Other local routes likely to be affected include Bridgend to Talbot Green (64) and Talbot Green to Cardiff (320).
+Other local routes affected include Talbot Green to Cardiff (320).